fau-masters-collected-works-cgarbin/llm-github-issues/README.md

 ### Step 1 - Get the GitHub issue and its comments

 The first step is to get the raw data using the GitHub API.
 In this step we translate the URL the user entered into a GitHub API URL and request the issue and its comments.
 For example, the URL `https://github.com/microsoft/semantic-kernel/issues/2039` is translated into `https://api.github.com/repos/microsoft/semantic-kernel/issues/2039`.
 The GitHub API returns a JSON object with the issue.
-[Click here](https://api.github.com/repos/microsoft/semantic-kernel/issues/2039) to see the JSON object.
+[Click here](https://api.github.com/repos/microsoft/semantic-kernel/issues/2039) to see the JSON object for the issue.

 The issue has a link its comments: